 The Bayeux Tapestry was made in about 1070 CE.
 It is not really a tapestry, it is a very long piece of embroidery on a linen strip about 69 m long and about 50 cm wide and showing scenes from the Norman Invasion of England in the form of what today would be called a strip cartoon.
 Here is the scene showing the comet.

 ISTI MIRANT STELLA is usually translated as “These men look in wonder at the star.”Astrologers are telling King Harold that the comet means that bad things are going to happen to him.
 The ghost ships at the bottom are where he is dreaming about the Norman invasion fleet.

 Most wall charts of the Solar System and simple accounts of it show the planets going round the Sun in circular orbits, with the Earth 150 million kilometres from the Sun, but in fact the Earth and the other planets go round the Sun, and the Moon goes round the Earth, in orbits which are very slightly elliptical.
-This is why we sometimes get annular eclipses of the Sun and why not all spring tides are the same height - see the Pages on Eclipses and Tides.
+This is why we sometimes get annular eclipses.
 But it is also important that we know this if we want to understand why at the beginning of the 17th Century people began to accept that the Earth goes round the Sun even though they can actually see the Sun going round the Earth.
-This is described more fully in the Sections of The Great Change.
+This is described more fully on another Page.